Skip to content

 Archive (uninstall mode) Renames a plugin's tables with an archived_* prefix on uninstall.
 Data is unreachable but recoverable.

 Artifact A user-uploaded file attached to an experiment — RAW data, plate maps, sequence sheets, and so on.
-Stored under plugins.dataDir.
+Plugin-owned files live under the platform's configured server.dataPath.

 Authenticator The device or method that proves a user's identity in WebAuthn / passkey login — a hardware key, Touch ID, Windows Hello, etc.